 US urged to end ‘phoney’ China currency war

-The US should call a ceasefire in a “phoney” currency war with China and instead use this week’s bilateral talks to focus on boosting trade, a leading China expert tells Emerging Markets, a sister publication to EuromoneyFXNews.
+The US should call a ceasefire in a “phoney” currency war with China and instead use this week’s bilateral talks to focus on boosting trade, according to a leading China expert.

 “It seems to me that the scale of this policy blunder is painfully reminiscent of the Great Depression in the 1930s.”

-High-level US-China negotiations, under the purview of the Strategic Economic Dialogue, which begins in Beijing on Thursday, are a chance to “re-focus” US priorities towards liberalizing Chinese domestic markets for US manufacturers and service providers that are faced with weak domestic demand, he says.
+High-level US-China negotiations, under the purview of the Strategic Economic Dialogue which begins in Beijing today, are a chance to “re-focus” US priorities towards liberalizing Chinese domestic markets for US manufacturers and service providers that are faced with weak domestic demand, he said.

-The political temperature has risen despite the fact the Chinese currency has appreciated by 31.4% against the dollar since mid-2005 and the decision by Beijing to widen its currency trading band by 0.5% to 1% on April 14, in a step towards a more market-based exchange-rate regime.
+The political temperature has risen despite the fact that the Chinese currency has appreciated by 31.4% against the dollar since mid-2005 and the decision by Beijing to widen its currency trading band by 0.5% to 1% on April 14, in a step towards a more market-based exchange rate regime.

-Last month, the International Monetary Fund (IMF) reduced its medium-term forecast of China’s current-account surplus, seen as a providing Beijing with diplomatic cover against attacks that the currency is undervalued.
+Last month, the IMF reduced its medium-term forecast of China’s current account surplus, seen as a providing Beijing with diplomatic cover against attacks the currency is undervalued.

-Roach, a senior fellow at Yale University, argues that the importance of expanding market access for US companies in China far “outweighed” the “bogus” currency issue.
-“The Sino-US relationship is deeply troubled and it reflects the unprecedented pressures in the US, such as employment and wage stresses, as well as misdirected policies in Washington,” he says.
+Roach, a senior fellow at Yale University, argued that the importance of expanding market access for US companies in China far “outweighed” the “bogus” currency issue.
+“The Sino-US relationship is deeply troubled and it reflects the unprecedented pressures in the US, such as employment and wage stresses, as well as misdirected policies in Washington.”

-The Morgan Stanley official argues that the US should press China to join the World Trade Organization’s government procurement agreement, possibly in return for granting greater access to US technology, which is subject to Cold War-era restrictions.
+The Morgan Stanley official argued the US should press China to join the World Trade Organization’s government procurement agreement, possibly in return for granting greater access to US technology, which is currently subject to Cold War-era restrictions.

-Hung Tran, deputy managing director at the Institute of International Finance, and a former senior IMF official, says that recent political rhetoric from US politicians had “not been helpful” in deepening economic co-operation between Beijing and Washington.
+Hung Tran, deputy managing director at the Institute for International Finance, and a former senior IMF official said that recent political rhetoric from US politicians had “not been helpful” in deepening economic co-operation between Beijing and Washington.

-“But growing trade between both nations suggest relations seem to be advancing in the right direction,” he says.
+“But growing trade between both nations suggest relations seem to be advancing in the right direction,” he told Emerging Markets.

-The talks come amid rising political instability in China, after the recent downfall of Bo Xilai, formerly seen as a rival to Xi Jinping, China’s presumed next leader.
-In addition, Chen Guangcheng, a Chinese activist, dramatically escaped house arrest this week, and sought refuge in the US embassy in Beijing.
+The talks come amid rising political instability in China, after the recent downfall of Bo Xilai, formerly seen as a rival to Xi Jingping, China’s next leader.